 Special rules for applying personal income tax to Ukrainian civilians are laid down in section 8.3 of Law on Assistance to Ukrainian Civilians.

-A Ukrainian civilian who is a non-resident for the purposes of the application of the Law “On personal income tax” (hereinafter in this section – Ukrainian civilian – non-resident) has the right to apply non-taxable minimum of EUR 250 per month, as well as personal income tax allowance for a dependent person – a minor child residing in the Republic of Latvia (In 2022, personal income tax allowance for a dependent person is EUR 250 per month).
+A Ukrainian civilian who is a non-resident for the purposes of the application of the Law “On personal income tax” (hereinafter in this section – Ukrainian civilian – non-resident) has the right to apply non-taxable minimum of EUR 250 per month, as well as personal income tax allowance for a dependent person – a minor child residing in the Republic of Latvia (Personal income tax allowance for a dependent person is EUR 250 per month).

 For a Ukrainian civilian – non-resident who is salary taxpayer, the non-taxable minimum and the allowance for a minor child shall be applied by the employer.